CodyPenny/divercity_challenge/README.md

 5. Store only the unique part of the s3 links in postgres

+6. Handle edit requests for body

-6. Handle edit requests for body and file uploads
+7. Handle edit requests for new file uploads

-7. Remove asset from S3
+8. Remove unwanted image files from S3

+9. Handle certain edge cases